ZeynepKara06/sudoku_game2/README.md

 A simple game built with Python for practice and learning the functions and loops better.

 ## About
-This project generates a valid Sudoku board, allows user input, and checks the solution for correctness.
-It was created as a first ear computer engineering student project to improve programming mindset and algotihmic thinking.
+This project allows a valid Sudoku board, allows user input, and checks the solution for correctness.
+It was created as a first year computer engineering student project to improve programming mindset and algorithmic thinking.

 ## Features
 1. Generates a valid Sudoku Board.